-While there are different forms of treatment that can work for multiple mental health challenges, it can be helpful to work with a professional who is experienced in working with patients that have ADHD.
+While different forms of treatment can work for multiple mental health challenges, it can be helpful to work with a professional who is experienced in working with patients that have ADHD.
 There are noticeable differences in scans of the ADHD brain versus the non-ADHD brain.
 Experts are constantly working on learning more about what causes this, and when it first begins.
-Finding an expert who understands that there is constantly new information in this area can be helpful in getting the best treatment available.
+Finding an expert who understands that there is constantly new information in this area can help get the best treatment available.

 Children and adults with ADHD also face some unique challenges in life that others may not understand.
 This is another reason why it can be helpful to find a psychologist or psychiatrist that is experienced in working with others that have ADHD.

 You may find it helpful to look for referrals and recommendations from people that you know and trust.
 If you have a child struggling with ADHD, the social worker at the school they attend may be able to recommend a psychologist or psychiatrist that could help.
 If you know other parents who have children with ADHD, you may be able to get a recommendation from them on someone they have worked with in the past and had a good experience with.

 You can also ask your physician if they have any recommendations.
 While your doctor may be able to prescribe medication for ADHD, there can be added benefits of working with a psychiatrist who has a greater understanding and specialty in the field of mental health.